 - A microcontroller module, the Arduino-compatible SparkFun Pro Micro,

 - A custom printed circuit board (PCB).

-For more explanations about making a matrix keyboard, see the article How to make a keyboard - The matrix by Michał Trybus.
+For more explanations about making a matrix keyboard, see the blog post How to make a keyboard - The matrix by Michał Trybus.

 The following sections provide details about the PCB design using